 Kent Station is Cork city's only railway station.
 It is within easy walking distance of the city centre (journey time: 10 minutes walking).
 You will find information about trains to and from Cork here.
 Top Tip: Tickets are much cheaper online so it is worth booking ahead.

-Arriving into Cork by car is quite straight forward.
+Arriving in Cork by car is quite straightforward.
 The city is well serviced by motorways and there is a clear ring road around the city.
-The best city centre location to aim for in a car is Parnell Place bus station.
+The best city centre location to aim for is Parnell Place bus station.
 This is close enough to the edge of the city to not be stuck in traffic and also close enough to the centre to make it an easy walk.
-There are a number of multi story car parks in the centre (see here).
+There are a number of multi-story car parks in the centre (see here).
 Alternatively, if you do not want to go into the city centre, there is a park-and-ride system which is available here.

 Cork is well served by a reliable bus service and you're well advised to look into bus routes before making any final decisions about student accommodation.